Kuscko/trellomini/README.md

 - User Registration, Login, and Logout views with endpoints.

 ### Packages Included:
-- Django==5.0.6 # Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+- Django (latest) # Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
-- psycopg2==2.9.9 # Psycopg is the most popular PostgreSQL database adapter for the Python programming language.
+- psycopg2 (latest) # Psycopg is the most popular PostgreSQL database adapter for the Python programming language.
-- django-ratelimit=4.1.0 # Django Ratelimit provides a decorator to rate-limit views.
+- django-ratelimit (latest) # Django Ratelimit provides a decorator to rate-limit views.

 ### Deployment